A Constitutional Democracy

 On 19 July 2000, by referendum, after years of nationwide debate, the people adopted the Constitution of Jurlandia.
 By its terms, this supreme law became immediately applicable.

 Constitutional democracy should not be "dumbed down"; the fact that it is an "elevated message" is one of its most important attributes, requiring us to stand tall ... intellectually and morally.
 This message celebrates unavoidable complexity in the governance — or, properly understood, the cybernetics — of self, society, and civilization.

 Constitutional democracy welcomes and protects Freedom of Inquiry regarding the totality of the human condition, including how to enhance the prospects for success of Regenerative Intelligence Still Evolving (RISE).
 This requires that we and our successors celebrate candor, as gentle as possible, as firm as necessary, Saying What Needs to be Said.

 This website strives to illuminate many complicated things, ideas, and values, including the best approaches to comprehending Due Process of Law.
-It thereby strives to illuminate how abiding truths — fundamental premises — are checked, balanced, integrated, and mutually-defining, a "perichoresis" advancing the Open Society goals of Ordered Liberty based on Equal Justice.
+It thereby strives to illuminate how abiding truths — fundamental premises — are checked, balanced, integrated, and mutually-defined, a "perichoresis" advancing the Open Society goals of Ordered Liberty based on Equal Justice.
 Above all, this website seeks to "project" a (metaphorical) Hologram of Implications.

 "Among the ancient Arakam, almost everything was arguable.
 What was not arguable was that which keeps "Makarati" — the Argument — alive.
 To be a'makarati meant, and still means, to be "with it" — just so, impeccable in presentation — to be a maker of the "!a'Makarani": the best presentation to date."